ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

  er shall be determined in accordance with Part F of the HSTPA.
-The legal regulated  rent  for the portion of any overcharge claim involving rents paid prior to June 14, 2019 shall be  determined  under  pre-HSTPA  law, including the default formula in cases of fraud, as codified herein.
+The legal regulated  rent  for the portion of any overcharge claim involving rents paid prior to June 14, 2019 shall be  determined  under  pre-HSTPA  law, including the default formula in cases of fraud, as codified herein;
   (c)  Nothing  in  this  act,  or  the  HSTPA,  or  prior law, shall be construed as restricting, impeding or diminishing the use of records  of any  age  or  type,  going  back  to  any date that may be relevant, for